WTO talks end in deadlock after Brazil blocks deal over e-commerce duties

 DRAFT REFORM PLAN TAKES SHAPE

-After initial resistance from some WTO members, a new draft of the reform roadmap, seen by Reuters, that provides a timeline for progress and sets out the key issues to address was close to being agreed, three diplomats said.
+A new draft of a reform roadmap, seen by Reuters, that provides a timeline for progress and sets out the key issues to address was close to being agreed in Cameroon, diplomats said.

 Those include improving decision-making in a consensus-based system that has long been stymied by a few countries, and the trade benefits extended to developing countries.